SirPhysics/Traffic_Toll_NSW/README.md

 Another interesting fact is, the traffic volume of cars was at least 5 times more than that of trucks during most of the daytime.
 ## Total Daily Traffic Volume at all M4 Entry
 ![M4_ENTRY](https://user-images.githubusercontent.com/62376291/157603438-1566eff6-48bc-4934-a6a3-4057670ca66c.png)
+Of all M4 Entry, Church St Entry recorded the highest amounts of vehicles passing through its gantry point.
+The highest volume was found between 06:00 and 06:30 in the mornings.
+In the afternoon, it recorded a high traffic volume between 17:00 and 17:30.
 ## Total Daily Traffic Volume at all M4 Exit
 ![M4_EXIT](https://user-images.githubusercontent.com/62376291/157603440-68aa0417-c517-4d27-80e9-6ae4f3f27704.png)